Certificate Program in University Teaching and Learning

 - Gender balance

 You must complete the Instructional Skills Workshop (ISW) in order to receive credit for completing the certificate.
 The ISW is a three-day, 24-hour foundational workshop.

-There is a materials fee of $100 for this program, due upon acceptance into the program.
+There is a program fee of $100, due upon acceptance into the program.
 There is no cost to apply.

 The program aims to: